|San José State University|

-Even to people familiar with the advanced technology of ancient China through the works of Joseph Needham and their summaries the discovery that the first instance of manned flight occurred in China in 559 AD comes as a shock.
+Even to people familiar with the advanced technology of ancient China through the works of Joseph Needham and their summaries, the discovery that the first instance of manned flight occurred in China in 559 AD comes as a shock.
 It involved a man being held aloft by kites.
-But lifting a man aloft through kites is not terribly difficult as shown below for some modern examples.
+But lifting a man aloft through kites is not terribly difficult as shown below with some modern examples.

 This occurred in England in 1905.
 The kite passenger was lifted to a height of 2600 feet and remained there for one hour.

 The occurrence in China in 559 AD was under much less congenial circumstances.
 There was a kingdom north of the Huang He (Yellow River) around the modern city of Lin-Chang.
 It had been ruled by a family named Yuan.
 Originally their family name was T'oba, but because that is not a Chinese name they changed it to Yuan.
 They lost control of their kingdom in 550 to a man named Kao Yang.

 Kao Yang considered the Yuan family as his mortal enemies.
 He captured and executed as many of them as he could.
 In the last year of his reign he had 721 members of the Yuan family killed.
 So at any given time he had a large number of prisoners scheduled for execution.